 "It’s really important that you identify the historic high water line and encourage your entire group to camp below it."

 View more chapters of the park's non-commercial river trip orientation video here or on YouTube

-The protocol builds on a wealth of scientific knowledge gained from more than 16 years of extensive scientific research, experimentation, and analysis, including analysis of a series of previous high-flow experimental releases in 1996, 2004, 2008, 2012 and 2013.
-The protocol is intended to provide additional data essential to inform and refine future management decisions for the management of the Colorado River through 2020.
+The HFE builds on a wealth of scientific knowledge gained from more than 16 years of extensive scientific research, experimentation, and analysis, including analysis of a series of previous high-flow experimental releases in 1996, 2004, 2008, 2012, 2013, 2014, and 2016.
+The HFE and other actions in LTEMP are intended to provide additional data essential to inform and refine future management decisions for the management of the Colorado River through 2036.

 This experiment will help scientists and managers better understand whether multiple higher flows created by releasing water from Glen Canyon Dam can be used to rebuild eroded beaches downstream.

 Colorado River sandbars within the Grand Canyon provide habitat for wildlife, serve as camping beaches for recreationists, and supply sand needed to protect archaeological sites.
 High flows may also create backwater areas used by young native fishes, particularly the endangered humpback chub.